hashgrem/hashgrem.github.io/_posts/2023-03-05-attacktive.markdown

 Pre-authentication is a security mechanism used by the Kerberos protocol.
 It works by sending a packet containing a request for an encrypted TGT ticket with the user's account secret key and a timestamp.
 If the domain server accepts the request, it returns a packet containing an encrypted TGT ticket which is then used for user authentication.

 In this case, "svc-admin" user is able to log in without going through this pre-authentication step.

+<span id='abusing'></span>

 ## Abusing kerberos with ASREPRoasting

 Once the enumeration of user accounts is completed, we can try to exploit a feature in Kerberos using an attack technique known as ASREPRoasting.
 ASREPRoasting happens when a user account has the privilege "Does not require Pre-Authentication" enabled as explained in the previous step.